 Subject and background distances affect the bokeh with the Canon 70-200 lens.
 When you bring the focusing point closer to the camera it gets farther away from the background.

 The diagram below shows you how to get the best bokeh by adjusting the camera-to-subject and subject-to-background distances.

 One more thing that affects the type of bokeh you get is the number of blades in the camera len's diaphragm.
 The more blades there are, the smoother the circular pattern in the background highlights.

 Many camera lenses have 6 blades.
 Fans of bokeh like 9 or more blades.

 Please consider using one of the Canon Geek's preferred vendors below for you Canon cameras and accessories as well as any of your household items.
-It helps me keep this web site going.
+It costs you nothing and it helps me keep this web site going.